markhm/sharepoint-treebrowser/README.md

 Prepare metadata you would like to visualise as follows:
   1. Create a custom view in the SharePoint library where all (relevant) columns are selected
   2. Export the metadata to Excel and save as xlsx.
-  4. Place the xls file in a subdirectory called 'data'
+  3. Place the xlsx file(s) in a subdirectory called 'data'
+  4. Modify the data/SharePoint_instance.properties file as needed to indicate the correct column names
   5. Start the jar file with 'java -jar SharePointTreeBrowser-[release].jar'

 ## Download